 Service is an area that DTiQ has mastered.
 If I need technical support it’s always available.
-With smaller companies it takes much longer to get that service.
+With smaller companies, it takes much longer to get that service.
 DTiQ technicians are accessible quickly and easily and are always able to fix issues.
-You don’t have to wait on the line forever and always get through to someone.
+You don’t have to wait in line forever and always get through to someone.

 The training process has also been great.
 DTiQ’s consultants are there to help you and are very punctual.
 You can schedule a session for whenever works for you, which is really helpful for operators like me who may have unique schedules.